svvchen/pyprojects/README.md

 **Plot:**
 ![Plotted_champion_mentions](https://github.com/svvchen/pyprojects/blob/master/reddit_api_league/champion_popularity_contest.png)

-**To Do:**
+### To Do

-I'm hoping to run this script at a cadence on inbound posts.
-My start goal was to get data on most controversial champions in league history (apparently, Yasuo!), but would love to extend this functionality to create a "trending champions" feed.
-Also, hoping to generalize this script to search any subreddit with an input of a list of names and an output of mentions.
+* Run this script at a cadence on inbound posts.
+Start goal was to get data on most controversial champions in league history (apparently, Yasuo!), but would love to extend this functionality to create a "trending champions" feed.

-**Notes on v2:**
+* Generalize this script to search any subreddit with an input of a list of names and an output of mentions.

+### Notes on v2

 * Champion name matching is hard, even with fuzzy matching.
   * Added an adjustment ratio to Karma and Twitch.
 Karma, since Reddit has a karma system on their posts.
 I did this by analyzing data on Karma (the champion) vs karma (Reddit system) manually to develop a mention ratio.
 The data is still really inaccurate, but doesn't matter because nobody cares about the champion Karma.
 Twitch has a similar problem (twitch.tv – league is regularly streamed there).